Adam Zertal

 Adam Zertal (אדם זרטל; 1936 - October 18, 2015) was an Israeli archaeologist and a tenured professor at the University of Haifa.

 Biography

 Adam Zertal grew up in Ein Shemer, a kibbutz affiliated with the Hashomer Hatzair movement.
 Zertal was severely wounded in the Yom Kippur War.
-He later told a reporter for The Jerusalem Post, “I spent a year at Hadassah Hospital in Jerusalem, and I became interested in archaeology.
-Although I had argued that the Bible was full of myths, I decided after my recovery to travel the land by foot to look for archeological evidence.”
-He completed his doctoral dissertation on The Israelite settlement in the Hill-Country of Manasseh under the supervision of Nadav Na'aman and Moshe Kochavi at Tel Aviv University in 1986.
+He later told a reporter for The Jerusalem Post, "I spent a year at Hadassah Hospital in Jerusalem, and I became interested in archaeology.
+Although I had argued that the Bible was full of myths, I decided after my recovery to travel the land by foot to look for archeological evidence."
+He completed his doctoral dissertation, The Israelite settlement in the Hill-Country of Manasseh, under the supervision of Nadav Na'aman and Moshe Kochavi at Tel Aviv University in 1986.

 Archaeology career

 Zertal claimed to have identified several sites he worked on as being connected to sites, events and characters from the narratives in the Hebrew Bible: